kids are always the casualties in marriage break-ups.

 Most often when parents separate the child is left to the care of the better and more responsible spouse.
 But, in extreme cases, the children are left in welfare homes, or even sent to adoption.

-Thus, it is sometimes amazing that children who are properly provided for by the parents even after divorce are far better off that those kids who remain in a troubled household.
+Thus, it is sometimes amazing that children who are properly provided for by the parents even after divorce are far better off than those kids who remain in a troubled household.

 In our society, we have to consider the fact that we also have responsibilities to our fellow beings, especially to minor kids who are the victims of the wrong decisions of adults.